-Motors frame size 160÷280 normally have a rotor made with a die-cast aluminium double or single cage depending on application and supply.
+Motors frame size 160÷280 normally have a rotor made with a die-cast aluminium double cage.
 This solution provides an excellent core stiffness.

-Motors frame size 315÷560 have a rotor in short circuit made in copper.
+Motors frame size 315÷560 have a rotor in short circuit made in copper, with double cage if they are supplied by the mains and with simple cage with rectangular section bars if supplied by inverter.